The Directors present the 29th ANNUAL REPORT together with the Audited Financial Statement for the Financial Year 2019-20 ended 31st March, 2020.

 |2.||Mr. Udayan D. Velvan - Rs 15,00,000 Executive Director||-||involvement due to current expansion & modernisation||Rs 1,76,582/-||8.5:1||-|

 The Board of Directors has framed a Remuneration Policy that assures the level and composition of remuneration is reasonable and sufficient to attract, retain and motivate Directors, Key Managerial Personnel and Senior Management to enhance the quality required to run the Company successfully.
 All the Board Members and Senior Management personnel have affirmed time to time implementation of the said Remuneration policy.

-The Nomination and Remuneration Policy are available on the Companys website-www.shreerajeshwaranandgroup.com
+The Nomination and Remuneration Policy is available on the website of the Company -www.rajeshwaranandpaper.com

 |Sr. No.||Name of the Director & KMP||Designation||Percentage Increase (If any)|

 |1.||Prakash R. Vora||Managing Director||Nil|